gridsome/gridsome-starter-blog/README.md

 - Markdown for content.
 - Tags support.
 - Dark / Light toggle.
-- CSS variables for styling.
+- CSS variables, SCSS & BEM for styling.
 - 100, 100, 100, 100 score on Google Lighthouse.
 - Uses same front-matter fields as Dev.to.